zepherine2006DEV/bank-tech-test/README.md

 ## Design

-I've chosen to use a single class, Account.
-This was an initial approach which could be refactored later.
+I've chosen to use two classes, Account and Statement.
+The Account class knows what transactions are on the account and accepts deposits and withdrawals.
+The Statement class knows how to format the account transactions as a statement.

-Suggested changes would be to separate the transactions into their own class, and to separate the display logic somehow.
+Suggested changes would be to separate the transactions into their own class.